 (3) The Public Advocate is entitled to such terms and conditions of service, including remuneration and travelling and other allowances, as the Minister determines from time to time on the recommendation of the Public Sector Commissioner.

-[Section 91 amended by No. 7 of 1996 s.
+[Section 91 amended: No. 7 of 1996 s.
 36; No. 39 of 2010 s.
 89.]

 92. Resignation, removal etc.